API

 — FunctionNewton.inv!(A::Matrix, cache::NewtonCache)

-more efficient than inv(A)
+, can be much more efficient than inv(A)

 .
-Note that A
+However, note that A

 will be used as workspace and values should not be used after calling Newton.inv!